 - More Easy Desserts to Try from Beyond the Butter!

-Here are the ingredients you'll need to make these incredible chocolate chip cookies!
-The star ingredient in these cookies is the instant vanilla pudding!
+Here are the ingredients you'll need to make these incredible chocolate chip pudding cookies!

 - All-Purpose Flour